dtcristo/virtucane/README.md

 To detect text in an image, filter the OCR results, then speak; run the following command:

 	read_text image.jpg -f -s

+To batch process a folder of images, use the Python script.
+The script uses the `-v -f` options.

+	python read_text_batch /directory/with/images/

 Help
 ----